Skip to main content

 India partition: the Red Cross response to the refugee crisis

-India and Pakistan will celebrate 75 years of independence next year.
-But the partition of British India in August 1947 also triggered one of the largest population movements in history.
-This is how the British Red Cross responded to the crisis.
+This August marks 75 years since the partition of India, which triggered one of the largest population movements in history.
+This is how the British Red Cross responded to the crisis

 The partition of India and subsequent creation of Pakistan came after years of campaigning for Indian independence from British rule.